 (3) The outside employment or activity is subject to the official control, inspection, review, audit, or enforcement authority of the board member, during the performance of the board member’s duties of office or employment.

 If the outside employment or activity is employment or activity in (1) or (2) above, the board member must cease the employment of or activity.
 If the activity or employment falls under (3), then the board member must:

-(1) Cease the outside employment or activity; or,
+- Cease the outside employment or activity; or;

-(2) Publicly disclose the existence of the conflict and refrain from taking any official action or performing any official duty that would detrimentally affect or create a benefit for the outside employment or activity.
-Official action or official duty includes, but is not limited to, participating in any vote, taking affirmative action to influence any vote, or providing any other official service or thing that is not available generally to members of the public in order to further the interests of the outside employment or activity.
+- Publicly disclose the existence of the conflict and refrain from taking any official action or performing any official duty that would detrimentally affect or create a benefit for the outside employment or activity.
+Official action or official duty includes, but is not limited to, participating in any vote, taking affirmative action to influence any vote, determining the facts or law in a contested case or rulemaking proceeding, conducting any inspection, or providing any other official service or thing that is not available generally to members of the public in order to further the interests of the outside employment or activity.

-It is the responsibility of each board member to be aware of an actual or potential conflict of interest.
-It is also the responsibility of each board member to take the action necessary to eliminate such a conflict of interest.
-Should a conflict of interest arise, a board member should not participate in any action relating to the issue from which the conflict arose.
+It is the responsibility of each board member to be aware of and take the action necessary to eliminate a potential conflict of interest should it arise.

 Cross Reference: 201 Board of Directors’ Elections